sadasystems/gke-multiarch-guide/README.md

 cd gke-multiarch-guide
 ```

-We also need to set a variable for later use:
+We also need to set some variables for later use:

 ```bash
 # Attempt to grab your current project.
 If this fails manually set the PROJECT_ID variable to your project id.